duuba/xades/README.md

 ## License
 Duuba XAdES is licensed under the Lesser General Public License V3 (LGPLv3) which is included in the license.txt in the root of the project.

+Elements of the Bouncy Castle library provided by [The Legion of the Bouncy Castle Inc.](http://www.bouncycastle.org), see the bc_license.txt file.

 ## Support
 Commercial Duuba XAdES support is provided by Chasquis.
 Contact [Chasquis-consulting.com](http://chasquis-consulting.com/) for more information.